karatelabs/karate-todo/README.md

 # Overview

-This is a self-contained project that is great for training or demo-ing all capabilities of Karate.
+This is a self-contained project that is great for training or demo-ing all capabilities of [Karate](https://karatelabs.io).
 It includes an app that has a working front-end UI and back-end API.
 Examples of API tests, API performance tests, API mocks and Web-Browser automation are included.

 An 8 minute video ideal for beginners can be found here.
 [Karate Kick Start - The TODO Sample and Demo Project](https://youtu.be/gDZWgV3OubY).
 No programming or automation experience is required.

+A longer video (20 minutes) which is a good introduction to Karate uses demos in this project and can be an additional reference: [API Testing with Karate](https://youtu.be/WT4gg7Jutzg).

 Use the official Karate IDE plugins for the best developer experience: